 5 Benefits of Adding QR Codes to Direct MailIt's no secret that marketers and brand managers are excited to ride the rising wave of QR code popularity.
 At MSP, we love leveraging emerging technologies for our clients' direct mail marketing campaigns.
 If you're wondering how QR codes can boost your direct marketing, consider these five powerful benefits:

-1. QR Codes Bring New Focus to Digital Marketing
+1. QR Code Popularity Brings New Focus to Digital Marketing

 The human brain processes digital and physical media in unique ways.
 One study conducted by USPS revealed interesting data.
 Here are just a few conclusions drawn from that study: